-If you decide to initiate a formal consultation, please email the Ethics Committee Chair.
-The Ethics Committee Chairperson will acknowledge receipt of the written consultation request and will review the consultation request within 48 business hours of receiving it.
-The Chair will then determine if the consultation can be adequately addressed by the Chair alone or if the full Ethics Committee needs to be involved based on the complexity of the matter.
-The Chair is most likely to address the consultation alone if it involves a simple factual request for information, or if the Chair can direct the AASP member (or member of the public whom may inquire about an ethical issue with an AASP member) to a process (e.g., licensing law or conflict resolution strategy) to address the issue(s) raised in the consultation.
+After the initial consultation contact, if you decide to initiate a formal consultation, the inquiry will be referred to the Ethics Committee Consultation Subcommittee (ECCS) for review and recommended guidance for the individual making the inquiry.
+The Ethics Committee Consultation Subcommittee will acknowledge receipt of the written consultation request and will review the consultation request within 48 business hours of receiving it.
+The ECCS will then determine if the consultation can be adequately addressed by the ECCS alone or if the full Ethics Committee needs to be involved based on the complexity of the matter.
+The ECCS is most likely to address the consultation alone if it involves a simple factual request for information, or if the ECCS can direct the AASP member (or member of the public whom may inquire about an ethical issue with an AASP member or CMPC) to a process (e.g., licensing law or conflict resolution strategy) to address the issue(s) raised in the consultation.
 The AASP member (or member of the public) may ask that the full committee review the consultation and provide feedback.
 This request will be honored in most cases at the discretion of the Chair if the consultation is deemed complex enough to warrant the full committee's involvement.
 The full Ethics Committee will mostly be involved when the consultation involves complicated issues that require interpretation of the current AASP Ethics Code such as, but not limited to, potentially significant violations of the Ethics Code, egregious behavior, and/or actions that have implications for the organization or the profession.

 When the full Ethics Committee is involved, the members of the committee will have 7-10 business days to respond to the consultation request.
-If there is a need to get consultation about an issue from the Executive Board and/or the Executive Director, it will be done with personal details de-identified.
-Consultation with the Executive Board and/or Executive Director may add 1-2 business days to the process.
+If there is a need to get consultation about an issue from the CMPC Certification Council, AASP Executive Board, and/or the Executive Director, it will be done with personal details de-identified.
+Consultation with the CMPC Certification Council, AASP Executive Board, and/or Executive Director may add 1-2 business days to the process.
 At the completion of the consultation, an email will be sent by the Chair to the person(s) requesting the consultation summarizing the recommendations for addressing the issue(s).

-To submit an ethics consultation request, please submit the following information using the format below to the Ethics Committee Chairperson.
+To submit an ethics consultation request, please submit the following information using the format below to the Ethics Committee Consultation Subcommittee.
 Download the fillable form here.